Safety & Security Services

 - All building doors are locked during the school day.
 Visitors must be permitted to enter the buildings after identifying themselves and their purpose to the office personnel.
 While this may at times seem like an inconvenience, it is essential that we know every person who enters our schools' doors.

 - All staff members are required to wear identification badges to ensure that they are easily identifiable.
-Visitors must also sign in at the office within the Raptor System and wear a visitor's identification badge/sticker .
+Visitors must also sign in at the office within the districts visitor management system and wear a visitor's identification badge/sticker while on campus.

 - District and building administrators are visible in schools and at extracurricular events.